 The Iowa interpretation category for the moist K test used until 1988 for which maintenance fertilization was recommended (named medium at the time) was 68 to 100 ppm for both corn and soybean.
-For the old moist K and yield correlation data set (Fig. 1), the boundaries of the old medium category encompass mean relative yields of 96% for corn and 92% for soybean.
-For the new data set (Fig. 8), the boundaries of the old medium category encompass mean relative yields of 97% for corn and 98% for soybean.
-The approximately similar fit of the old ISU moist test interpretation classes to the old dataset (Fig. 1) and new dataset (Fig. 8) is remarkable, since in the 1970s and 1980s crop yields were much lower (especially for corn), hybrids or varieties were different, and only two soil series were included in the old research (many years of two long-term experiments), however, 32 soil series and six years were included in the new research.
+For the old moist K and yield correlation data set (Fig. 4), the boundaries of the old medium category encompass mean relative yields of 96% for corn and 92% for soybean.
+For the new data set (Fig. 6), the boundaries of the old medium category encompass mean relative yields of 97% for corn and 98% for soybean.
+The approximately similar fit of the old ISU moist test interpretation classes to both the old dataset and the new dataset is remarkable, since in the 1970s and 1980s crop yields were much lower (especially for corn), hybrids or varieties were different, and only two soil series were included in the old research (many years of two long-term experiments), however, 32 soil series and six years were included in the new research.

-Therefore, if criteria for establishing the moist test interpretation categories were the same as in the 1980s, similar interpretations could be used today.
-New field calibration research for the moist test with corn and soybean were conducted in Iowa, and more is being conducted this year.
-This new research is using the slurry version of the moist test.
+Therefore, if criteria for establishing the moist test interpretation categories were the same as in the 1980s, approximately similar interpretations could be used today.
+New field calibration research for the moist test with corn and soybean are being conducted since 2011 using the slurry version of the moist test.
 Therefore, results summarized in this study together with results of the ongoing research will be merged during 2013 to establish updated interpretations for the moist K test and fertilizer recommendations.